camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/client-authorization.md

 The interface consists of an `applyCredentials(CredentialsApplier)` method and a `shouldRetryRequest(StatusCode)` method.

-- `applyCredentials(CredentialsApplier)`: called on every request (both REST and gRPC).
+- `applyCredentials(CredentialsApplier)`: Called on every request (both REST and gRPC).
 The applier lets you add any headers to the request before it's sent.
-- `shouldRetryRequest(StatusCode)`: called every time a request completed with a non-successful status code.
+- `shouldRetryRequest(StatusCode)`: Called every time a request completed with a non-successful status code.
 The `StatusCode` argument lets you inspect the raw HTTP or gRPC code, and provides a convenient method to check the request had wrong credentials (`StatusCode#isUnauthorized`).

 The following sections implement custom provider in Java and Go: